sunfinite/graphene/README.md

 2017-12-14 17:38:23,890 - root - INFO - Number of bits in the bloom filter: 14924
 ```

+The simulation scripts can be run over one block at a time. ``driver.py`` runs the scripts for all blocks in the ``data`` directory for mempool values ``[0.999, 0.99, 0.95, 0.9, 0.75]``.
+It remembers if it has processed a block before so it can be safely run as many times as needed.

 ```bash
 ~/graphene $ python driver.py